-Staff processing personal data on behalf of the Company have a responsibility to treat such data in line with GDPR and as directed by the Company (the Data Controller).
-The Company will comply with its obligations under GDPR.
+Staff processing personal data on behalf of the Company have a responsibility to treat such data in line with the GDPR and as directed by the Company (the Data Controller).
+The Company will comply with its obligations under the GDPR.
 The rules and guidance in this policy are applicable to and are to be carried out by all ACB staff.

 Information is processed and retained in accordance with this Policy, the Confidentiality Policy, the Information & Communication Technology Policy, and as outlined in the Information & Technology Code of Practice (QEP/019).

 Definition of Personal Data